462 Squadron.com

 His Distinguished Flying Cross was gazetted in the 4th Supplement to the London Gazette, Issue 37277, page 4706, dated Friday 21 September 1945; and awarded to Flight Lieutenant William Bolton COOKSON, NZ.423028, while posted to 462 Squadron.
 Perhaps the photo was taken after he was officially presented with the Medal(?).
 According to the squadron ORB, the Cookson crew was posted from 1659 HCU to 462 Squadron on 1 September 1944.
 Cookson was posted from 462 Squadron during May 1945, destination not recorded.

-Cookson may also be seen in photos on the 462 Squadron page – Officers of 462 Sqdn at Driffield in December 1944 (all of whom had previously parachuted to safety); and Pilots of 462 Sqdn, Foulsham, March 1945.
+Cookson may also be seen in photos on the 462 Squadron pages – Officers of 462 Sqdn at Driffield in December 1944 (all of whom had previously parachuted to safety); and Pilots of 462 Sqdn at Foulsham, in March 1945.

 Return to top of page